6 Noteworthy Trends in Internet Services in 2022

 5G technology is the next generation of mobile service, but its impressive speeds, extremely low latency, and growing coverage make it equally appealing as a residential internet service.
 By using their own 5G networks, a few ISPs have successfully deployed their 5G home internet service.
 Although 5G home internet is faster than satellite and DSL, it’s still less reliable and slower than cable and fiber.

-Verizon, T-Mobile, and Starry Internet are the top 5G home internet service providers.
-AT&T already offers 5G for its mobile services, but its fixed wireless plans for home internet don’t use 5G technology.
+Verizon, T-Mobile, AT&T, and Starry Internet are the top 5G home internet service providers.
 Attractive features of 5G home internet plans include affordable prices, no equipment fees, no contracts, and no data caps.

 Expansion of Rural Internet